uqmars/constitution/Constitution.md

 12.10 Such notice shall clearly state the nature of the business to be discussed thereat.

-12.11 The president shall preside as chairperson at every meeting of the Executive Team, or if there is no president, or if at any meeting the president is not present within ten (10) minutes after the time appointed for holding the meeting, another T3 Officer shall be chosen to be chairperson or if none of the T3 are present at the meeting then the meeting shall lapse.
+12.11 The president shall preside as chairperson at every meeting of the Executive Team, or if there is no president, or if at any meeting the president is not present within ten (10) minutes after the time appointed for holding the meeting, another T3 Officer shall be chosen to be chairperson or if none of the T3 Officers are present at the meeting then the meeting shall lapse.

 12.12 If within fifteen (15) minutes from the time appointed for the commencement of a Executive Team meeting a quorum is not present, the meeting, if convened upon the requisition of members of the Executive Team, shall lapse.